 Business Insider recently caught up with Nobel Prize-winning economist and New York Times columnist Paul Krugman to talk taxes, Trump, and bitcoin.
 Krugman is skeptical about the effects of the Trump administration's tax plan.
 "Will workers see their wages increase in a way that anyone will notice over the next five years?
 No," he said.
 He expressed concern about some of the candidates for the Fed board, such as Marvin Goodfriend.
 The first 6 minutes discuss the tax plan and the economy.

-Offers tables with data about gross domestic product, personal income and outlays, corporate profits, fixed assets, income, balance of payments, investment, and annual industry accounts.
+Offers graphical and tabular data about U.S. gross domestic product, personal income and outlays, corporate profits, fixed assets, income, balance of payments, investment, and annual industry data, as well as state and local numbers, and foreign trade.

 Archive of past issues of scholarly journals from all areas of study.
 Includes full runs of covered journals, excluding content from the past 2-5 years.
 Includes full runs of covered journals.
 NOTE: Internet Explorer is no longer supported by JSTOR.
 See 'More Info' re: browser troubleshooting.